ayundina/linear_regression/README.md

 ...
 ```
 #### Visualisation
 Km is a single feature in the dataset.
 Shown on x axis.
-Price is a target value and shown on y axis
+Price is a target value and shown on y axis<br>
 ![data.csv](https://github.com/ayundina/linear_regression/blob/main/visualisation/data_csv_0.png)

-Trained model fits the line in the data cloud
+Trained model fits the line in the data cloud<br>
 ![data.csv-trained](https://github.com/ayundina/linear_regression/blob/main/visualisation/data_csv_trained_0.png)

 ## How good is the prediction?